simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at Nov 14 2023 2305 UTC.

-Radio Blackout Forecast for Nov 14-Nov 16 2023
+Radio Blackout Forecast for Nov 15-Nov 17 2023

-              Nov 14        Nov 15        Nov 16
+              Nov 15        Nov 16        Nov 17
-R1-R2           25%           20%           15%
+R1-R2           20%           15%           15%
-R3 or greater    5%            1%            1%
+R3 or greater    1%            1%            1%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts on 14 Nov and a slight chance on 15-16 Nov.
+Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts on 15-17 Nov.

 ```